mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics - Milo Galli.md

 	- Northern Spotted owl continues to decline

 The target visited again the site "www.birdtrader.co.uk" at 18:31 PM looking at different owls' breeds and visited also "www.amazon.com" for 10 additional minutes.
+Then she deleted some images that she had previously downloaded, not emptying the bin.

 ## 1 / 28 /2017

-At 22:46 PM the target wento online on "www.youtube.com" and searched for "How to take care of owls", then looking at videos:
+At 22:46 PM the target went online on "www.youtube.com" and searched for "How to take care of owls", then looking at videos:
 - "Owls to you, How it all started"
 - "What to do if you want to pet an owl"

-The target then in a timespan that goes from 23:28 PM to 23:23 logged on yahoo-messanger and tumblr.
+The target then in a time span that goes from 23:28 PM to 23:23 logged on yahoo-messanger and tumblr.
-On tumblr she looked at different content reguarding owls ( https://itsdrhoo.tumblr.com/) After that she looked on www.etsy.com at 23:40 PM the keyword "owl".
+On tumblr she looked at different content regarding owls ( https://itsdrhoo.tumblr.com/) After that she looked on www.etsy.com at 23:40 PM the keyword "owl".

 During the whole browsing she visited multiple times www.gmail.com with the following account :